Nonparametric Variable Screening with Optimal Decision Stumps

 where

 is the Pearson product-moment sample correlation coefficient between the data $ Y $ and decision stump $ \widetilde Y(X_j)$.
-In other words, the split point $ \hat z_j $ is chosen to maximize the Pearson sample correlation between the data $ Y $ and decision stump $ \widetilde Y(X_j)$.
-Therefore, SDI is a correlation ranking method, in the same spirit as SIS \citep{fan2008sis}, NIS \citep{fan2011nonparametric}, and \citep{hall2009correlation}, via \eqref{emp marginal}.
-As we shall see in Section \ref{preliminaries}, SDI is for all intents and purposes similar to ranking the variables according to the correlation between the response data and \emph{any} function of each variable, including the marginal projection $ f_j(X_j) $.
+In other words, we see from \eqref{impurity corr} that an optimal split point $ \hat z_j $ is chosen to maximize the Pearson sample correlation between the data $ Y $ and decision stump $ \widetilde Y(X_j)$.
+This reveals that SDI is, at its heart, a correlation ranking method, in the same spirit as SIS, NIS, and \citep{hall2009correlation} via \eqref{emp marginal}.
+In fact, as we shall see in Section \ref{preliminaries}, SDI is for all intents and purposes also similar to ranking the variables according to the correlation between the response data and the marginal projections $ f_j(X_j) $.

-Like with linear models, \eqref{impurity corr} reveals that the squared sample correlation $ \widehat\rho^{\;2}(\widetilde Y(X_j), Y) $ equals the \emph{coefficient of determination} $ R^2 $, i.e., the fraction of variance in $ Y $ explained by a decision stump $ \widetilde Y(X_j) $ in $ X_j $.\footnote{However, unlike linear models, for this relationship to be true, the decision stump $ \widetilde Y(X_j) $ need not necessarily be a least squares fit, i.e., $ \widehat Y(X_j) $.} Thus, SDI is also equivalent to ranking the variables according to the goodness of fit for decision stumps of each variable.
-In fact, the equivalence between ranking with correlations and ranking with squared error goodness of fit is a ubiquitous trait among most models \citep[Theorem 1]{hall2009correlation}. \paragraph{\textit{Interpretation 2}} The other interpretation is in terms of the aforementioned MDI importance measure.
-Recall the definition of MDI in Section \ref{mdi}: for an individual decision tree $ T $, the MDI for a variable $ X_j $ can be found by summing the largest impurity reductions (weighted by the fraction of samples in the node) over all non-terminal nodes split with $X_j $.
+Like $r^2$ for linear models, \eqref{impurity corr} reveals that the squared sample correlation $ \widehat\rho^{\,2}(\widetilde Y(X_j), Y) $ equals the \emph{coefficient of determination} $ R^2 $, i.e., the fraction of variance in $ Y $ explained by a decision stump $ \widetilde Y(X_j) $ in $ X_j $.\footnote{However, unlike linear models, for this relationship to be true, the decision stump $ \widetilde Y(X_j) $ need not necessarily be a least squares fit, i.e., $ \widehat Y(X_j) $.} Thus, SDI is also equivalent to ranking the variables according to the goodness-of-fit for decision stumps of each variable.
+In fact, the equivalence between ranking with correlations and ranking with squared error goodness-of-fit is a ubiquitous trait among most models \citep[Theorem 1]{hall2009correlation}. \paragraph{\textit{Interpretation 2}} The other interpretation is in terms of the aforementioned MDI importance measure.
+Recall the definition of MDI in Section \ref{mdi}, i.e., for an individual decision tree $ T $, the MDI for $ X_j $ is the total reduction in impurity attributed to the splitting variable $ X_j $.
 More succinctly, the MDI of $ T $ for $ X_j $ equals